Azure/application-gateway-kubernetes-ingress/docs/tutorial.md

       - backend:
           serviceName: frontend
           servicePort: 80
+EOF
 ```

-After a few seconds, you  can access the `guestbook` service through the Application Gateway HTTPS url using the automatically issued `Lets Encrypt` certificate.
+After a few seconds, you  can access the `guestbook` service through the Application Gateway HTTPS url using the automatically issued **staging** `Lets Encrypt` certificate.
+Your browser may warn you of an invalid cert authority.
+The staging certificate is issued by `CN=Fake LE Intermediate X1`.
+This is an indication that the system worked as expected and you are ready for your production certificate.

+##### 4. Production Certificate
+Once your staging certificate is setup successfully you can switch to a production ACME server:
+  1. Replace the staging annotation on your Ingress resource with: `certmanager.k8s.io/cluster-issuer: letsencrypt-prod`
+  2. Delete the existing staging `ClusterIssuer` you created in the previous step and create a new one by replacing the ACME server from the ClusterIssuer YAML above with `https://acme-v02.api.letsencrypt.org/directory`

+##### 5. Certificate Expiration and Renewal
-Before the `Lets Encrypt` certificate expires, `cert-manager` will  update the certificate in the kubernetes secret store.
-At that point, application-gateway-ingress-controller will apply the updated secret referenced in the ingress resources it is using to configure the Application Gateway.
+Before the `Lets Encrypt` certificate expires, `cert-manager` will automatically update the certificate in the Kubernetes secret store.
+At that point, Application Gateway Ingress Controller will apply the updated secret referenced in the ingress resources it is using to configure the Application Gateway.

 ## Integrate with other services